Société de Sauvetage des Furets d'Ottawa et Environs

 In the summer of 2006 two board members attended the IFC Ferret Aid conference in Toronto in 2006.
 While there we participated in ADV seminars and spoke with other shelters that have dealt with, or are dealing with ADV.
 We have implemented a series of semi-regular ADV test clinics so that we can ensure all ferrets in our care remain ADV negative and to allow the general public access to inexpensive ADV testing.
 To date, all FRSO foster ferrets have been tested using the CIEP test with 100% negative results.
 We have also implemented mandatory ADV negative tests for all ferrets attending frolics or other events (shows, spa days, ferret sitting etc) to discourage the spread of the disease, set precedence in dealing with other diseases and to continue to encourage ADV testing.

-The Furry Conclusion?
+The Furry Conclusion

 The FRSO remains committed to our ferrets and ferret community.
 We intend to set precedence with respect to advances in veterinary medicine, nutrition, enrichment and so on.
 We will not lose sight of what's most important in everything we strive to accomplish and that is our furry companions mental and physical health and well-being.
 Giving these wonderful creatures a second chance in life is a passion we share with our members.